RetroDECK/ES-DE/README.md

 # EmulationStation Desktop Edition (ES-DE)

-EmulationStation Desktop Edition is a cross-platform graphical front-end for emulators with controller and keyboard navigation.
+EmulationStation Desktop Edition is a front-end for browsing and launching games from your multi-platform game collection.

 Although there are multiple forks of EmulationStation in existence, the goal of this edition is to make the software as easy as possible to install and use as a standalone application, and to support the major desktop operating systems, i.e. Unix/Linux, macOS and Windows.
 Since it's intended to be used as a desktop application rather than as the primary interface for the computer, there are no plans to provide system administration utilities or control over emulator settings from within ES-DE.